 David was born and raised in Polson and is a Polson High School graduate.
 Upon graduating from the University of Montana with a BS in Business Management, he lived in Texas while pursuing a music career.
-In 2011, he returned to Polson and started work at Glacier Bank, where he continues to work as a mortgage loan originator.
+In 2011, he returned to Polson and is now the Vice President of 1st Citizens Bank.
 He has served on the Polson Chamber board since 2017 and is involved in the Polson chapter of Rotary International as well as other local community organizations and events.
 He views Polson as a fantastic place to live, work and raise his family and looks forward to serving the community for many years to come.

 Casey EmersonPast President 2017